gosexy/gosexy.org/markdown/db/collection.md

 ### db.Collection.Truncate() *error*

 Deletes all items of the collection.
-For the `mongo` driver this means deleting the whole collection.

 ```go
 # The `sess` variable is a db.Database object.